Jaggi Singh (activist): Pro-Palestinian activism

-Media portrayal in United States
+Media portrayal in the United States

 In 2004, the New York Daily News drew reference to Singh in an article about protesters against the Republican National Convention.
 The article incorrectly spoke of Singh receiving firearms training from Kazi Toure and that the teddy-bears launched of the Quebec Summit of the Americas had been soaked in gasoline.
 At the same time, the New York Post published a photo of someone they alleged to be Singh shooting off a handgun.

 Singh claimed that he did not throw himself into the spotlight due to an awareness of how the media likes to develop cults of personality: "I didn't choose to be covered in the way I have been.
 I've said no to interviews far more often than I've said yes."
 In 2001, when the CBC's The Fifth Estate aired a documentary profile of Singh, it was difficult to get his cooperation.
 Anna Maria Tremonti, the show's host, noted that "Often, people clamour to get in front of a microphone.
 But Jaggi didn't clamour."

 Singh does acknowledge that not all his dealings with the media have been bad: "There are some journalists who are willing to take time on a story.
 That doesn't mean days, it just means making a couple of calls and getting all the background information so the story is not exploitative."

 He was interviewed and included in a PBS documentary # Commanding Heights: